Toshio Nakajima, O.D.

 Andrew J. Brauer, O.D.

 Dr. Brauer focuses on contact lenses and myopia control.
-He was among the first doctors in the country to fit several specialty contact lenses (including many that require advanced certifications), such as NaturalVue Multifocal (the first and only enhanced depth of focus lens on the market), MiSight (the first lens approved by the FDA to slow the progression of myopia), and MoonLens (a highly customizable overnight reshaping lens).
-He has also been fitting scleral lenses for years, including designs with aberration control and de-centered optics (such as AmplEye) for the most precise vision possible.
+He was among the first doctors in the country to obtain advanced fitting certifications for several specialty contact lenses.
+He has also been fitting scleral lenses for keratoconus and other conditions for years, including designs with aberration control and decentered optics for the most precise vision possible, even for challenging patients with corneal disease.

 One of Dr. Brauer’s core practice beliefs is that way too many people put up with lackluster vision or comfort in their contact lenses (or worse, drop out altogether) because they have come to think these problems are normal and unavoidable.
 With the right tools and the right expertise, virtually anyone can experience clear, comfortable vision in contact lenses.